The Coup

-The Coup is an American hip hop band from Oakland, California.
-Their music is an amalgamation of influences, including funk, punk, hip hop, and soul.
-Frontman Boots Riley's revolutionarily-charged lyrics rank The Coup as a renowned political hip hop band aligned to radical music groups such as Crass, Dead Prez and Rage Against the Machine.
+The Coup is an American hip-hop band from Oakland, California.
+Their music is an amalgamation of influences, including funk, punk, hip-hop, and soul.
+Frontman Boots Riley's revolutionarily-charged lyrics rank The Coup as a renowned political hip-hop band aligned to radical music groups such as Crass, Dead Prez and Rage Against the Machine.

 The Coup's music is driven by assertive and danceable bass-driven backbeats overlaid by critical, hopeful, and witty lyrics, often with a bent towards the literary.
-The Coup's songs critique, observe, and lampoon capitalism, American politics, white patriarchal exploitation, police brutality, marijuana addiction, romance, and disparities among races and social classes.
+The Coup's songs critique, observe, and lampoon capitalism, American politics, white patriarchal exploitation, police brutality, marijuana addiction, romance, classism, and disparities along racial boundaries, from a Marxist perspective.

 History

 First decade

 The Coup's debut release was 1991s The EP and almost all of the songs on it (except "Economics 101") were put on 1993's Kill My Landlord.
 In 1994, the group released its second album, Genocide & Juice.
 The group took a four-year recording hiatus to work as community activists before releasing Steal This Album (the title of which pays tribute to 1960s radical Abbie Hoffman's yippie manifesto, Steal this Book) to critical acclaim in 1998.
 Steal This Album featured the stand-out single, "Me and Jesus the Pimp in a ’79 Granada Last Night."
 The online magazine Dusted called Steal This Album "the best hip-hop album of the 1990s".